-The Council's first permanent ambient air quality monitoring station was commissioned at Birch Lane in Lower Hutt in February 2001.
-This is the first in a network of air quality monitoring stations intended for the Wellington Region.
-Monitoring results for the period from February 2001 through to October 2001 has been reported in this document.
+The Council's first permanent ambient air quality monitoring station has been operating at Birch Lane in Lower Hutt since February 2001.
+Monitoring results for the period from October 2001 through to October 2002 have been reported in this document.

-The results indicate that nitrogen dioxide levels are elevated during the winter in Lower Hutt, this is likely to result from motor vehicle emissions and combustion emissions from residential and commercial heating, combined with cold calm conditions.
-Peak levels occurred at similar times as those recorded at Upper Hutt.
-Unfortunately, due to instrumentation failure, PM{10} at Birch Lane was unable to be monitored over the winter and therefore no comparison can be made with peak particulate pollution levels at Upper Hutt and Wainuiomata.
-The problem has now been rectified.
+The results indicate that nitrogen dioxide levels were elevated during the winter in Lower Hutt.
+This is likely to be due to the combined effect of motor vehicle emissions and combustion emissions from residential and commercial heating, and with cold calm meteorological conditions.
+Peak levels occurred at similar times as those recorded at Upper Hutt, indicating the predominant influence of the weather on air pollution levels.